jeromevonk/power_bi_samples/your_data_in_the_spotlight/article/article.md

 Finally, a **Stacked column chart** shows the earnings by month, faceted by software stack.

-To achieve this, select the _date _measure for the **X-axis, _Sum of earnings_** for the Y-axis, and _software_stack_ for **Legend**.
+To achieve this, select the _date _measure for the **X-axis**, _Sum of earnings_ for the **Y-axis**, and _software_stack_ for **Legend**.

 ### Formatting and appearance

 Power BI allows users to customize the appearance of visualizations with precision and flexibility.
 Users can adjust a wide range of visual elements, such as colors, fonts, data labels, and shapes.
 This empowers users to match the visual style of their reports to their organization's branding or personal preferences, enhancing the overall impact and clarity of their data presentations.

-To customize appearance, the first step is to choose a theme on the **View **ribbon.
+To customize appearance, the first step is to choose a theme on the **View** ribbon.
 After that, you can choose different colors for your visuals.
 If you look at it closely, you’ll realize that the colors are consistent through different visualizations.
 Whenever a software stack is referenced, it always has the same color, for example.
 Also, every visualization has a rounded border and a shadow to make it more appealing.

 A tip that can save you a lot of time when customizing is to first format one visualization and apply the same style to other visuals using the **Format Painter** button (a feature that also exists in other Microsoft Apps like Word and Excel).